ODE-Constrained Generative Modeling of Cardiac Dynamics for 12-Lead ECG Synthesis

+By leveraging inter-lead dependencies, we enforce physiological constraints within the generative model so that synthetic ECGs maintain correct relationships among leads.
+The generator is trained with both standard and ODE-based losses, minimizing deviations from mathematically derived expectations.

-The final Euler Loss is a composite measure designed to guide the generator toward producing heartbeats that not only adhere to the signals producible by the simulator's ODEs but also respect the inter-lead dependencies, enriching the physiological realism of the generated data:
+The final Euler Loss is a composite measure designed to guide the generator toward producing heartbeats that not only adhere to the temporal dynamics of individual leads (via $L_G^{\mathrm{EUL}\text{-}1}$) but also strictly respect the inter-lead dependencies (via $L_G^{\mathrm{EUL}\text{-}2}$):

-where $\delta$ and $\sigma$ are hyperparameters that balance the contributions of individual Euler Loss components.
-The overall loss function for the generator integrates this Euler Loss with the Wasserstein loss, reinforcing the generator's capability to create synthetic 12-lead ECG heartbeats with realistic morphology and inter-lead dynamics:
+where $\delta \in [0,1]$ is a hyperparameter that balances the contributions of the individual and inter-lead Euler Loss components (set to $0.6$, see Exp.~\ref{ablation:euler_loss}).